Mysticeti: Reaching the Limits of Latency with Uncertified DAGs

 \subsection{Benchmark in ideal conditions}

-\Cref{fig:consensus} illustrates the Latency (seconds) - Throughput (Transactions per second, TPS) relationship for \sysnamec compared with other consensus protocols, for a small deployment of 10 validators and a larger deployment of 50 validators.
+\Cref{fig:consensus} illustrates the Latency (seconds) - Throughput (Transactions per second, TPS) relationship for \sysnamec and other consensus protocols, for a small deployment of 10 validators and a larger deployment of 50 validators.
 The systems run in ideal conditions, without faults.

 At a steady state of 50k to 400k TPS for both network sizes \sysnamec exhibits sub-second latency, a factor 2x-3x lower than the fastest protocols, namely HotStuff, and Narwhal-HotStuff.
 Bullshark uses a certified DAG and worker architecture and is over 3x slower in terms of latency compared with \sysnamec for low system loads.
 In terms of throughput, both \sysnamec networks scale extremely well and achieves a throughput of over 300k-400k TPS before the latency reaches 1s, that is, well lower than the latency of state-of-the-art systems.
 This illustrates that the single-host throughput efficiency of \sysnamec is higher than for previous designs.
 Note that current real-world blockchains combined\footnote{Estimates from \url{https://app.artemis.xyz/comparables}} process fewer than 100M transactions per day, equivalent to about 1.2k TPS, well within the steady state low-latency parameter space for \sysnamec, without any further scaling strategies.